Section 4.5: Standing Wave Ratio (SWR) #

 What is SWR? #

 - Up to 1.5:1 SWR: Great!
-You’re still knocking it out of the park.
+Most of your power is getting through.

 - 3:1 or higher SWR: Your impedance does not match.
-Time to figure out what’s wrong.
+A significant amount of power is being reflected.

 Why Does SWR Matter? #

 Why should you care about SWR?
-It’s all about efficiency.
+It’s all about efficiency and equipment safety.
 The lower your SWR, the more of your radio’s power actually makes it to your antenna and out into the world.
-High SWR means some of that power is coming back to your radio, which isn’t great.
-It’s like trying to talk while someone is yelling back in your face!
-To use terminology from the question pool, lower SWR means less signal loss.
+High SWR means some of that power is bouncing back to your radio instead of being transmitted.

 Common Causes of High SWR #